 Many community events, demonstrations, educational activities, and athletic competitions can be held at Fort Washington Park after obtaining a permit.
 All permitted events must maintain a balance of the public interest between daily visitor needs and special event needs.
 Permit applications are available at the National Capitol Region Permit Office.
 Please contact Fort Washington Park staff with any questions regarding the permitting process or what activities can be hosted in the park.

 All parks are part of the community around them, and certain activities can have an impact on park resources.
 These activities often involve access, infrastructure, research.
 Permitting needs for these activities can be very specific and require close coordination between the permittee and the park.
-Research permits go through the National Park Service Research Permit and Reporting System.
+Scientific research permits go through the National Park Service Research Permit and Reporting System.
+Researchers with an approved NPS research permit should visit the Curatorial Requirements for Research Permits page.
 For any activities concerning access, construction, ground disturbance, or commercial vehicle use, please complete a special use permit application and contact National Capital Parks East headquarters at (202) 690-5185.
 For right of way permits, including those involving utilities, please contact the National Capital Region right-of-way coordinator.